xjseabrum/LING5448-OOAD/Project4 (FLGS)/README-FLGS.md

 }
 ```

-When using the commands pattern, each customer will initiate and assign the demonstrator who will execute the command.
-Then, the cashier will receieve the commands and find a time(right after in this case) to activate the command.
-And each customer will do this 0~3 times randomly.
+When using any of the Command patterns, each customer will initiate and assign their request to the Demonstrator who will execute the command.
+Then, the cashier will receieve the commands and find the moment (right after in this case) to activate the command.
+And each customer will do this 0-3 times randomly.

 ```java
         for (Customer customer:this.customers){
             Random r = new Random();